 Streamlining the remote interpretation services experience

-Technical glitches and troubleshooting are not a matter of “if,” rather, of “when.”
+Technical glitches and troubleshooting are not a matter of “if” but rather of “when.”
 This can be challenging for Zoom interpretation sessions, where sound clarity is essential to hear the speakers’ words, tone, and intent.

-As a real-world example: in the Japanese culture, it is considered rude to state a flat “no” in both business and most personal conversations.
-Instead, the Japanese use the word tabun (meaning “maybe”) to indicate a more polite and gentle “no”.
+As a real-world example: in Japanese culture, it is considered rude to state a flat “no” in business and most personal conversations.
+Instead, the Japanese use the word tabun (meaning “maybe”) to indicate a more polite and gentle “no.”

 On the contrary, in the United States, the word “maybe” can indicate a possible “yes.”
-Your Japanese interpreter knows this, but if s/he misses the word tabun as the result of a sound or video glitch and can’t see a face clearly as a result of a buffering connection, the Japanese perspective may go misrepresented.
+Your Japanese interpreter knows this, but the Japanese perspective may be misrepresented if s/he misses the word tabun due to a sound or video glitch and can’t see a face clearly due to a buffering connection.

 The more clients (and their interpreters) streamline remote interpretation services experience, the more successful the interaction will be.